 Spending mistakes, accidental budget overspends, lack of working capital, increased maverick spend, increased inventory management and purchase order costs and more are the potential consequences of impaired spend visibility.
 And all of those issues impact on your ability to be agile and respond to opportunities for innovation and growth.

-Our guide to the 7 things you can do to achieve true spend visibility is as follows:
+Without further ado, here’s our guide to the 7 things you can do to achieve true spend visibility.

 1. Make it easy to track spend